Cheap & Easy Trash to Treasure DIY Tray Makeovers

 These 20 year old trays needed a little oomph, so I painted them with stencils to make them more colorful.

-I made these for Halloween for a party, but you can use the tutorial for any two-tired tray.
-I like this one in particular because I lined it with leftover wallpaper scraps.
+Lastly, I made these for Halloween for a party, but you can use the tutorial for any two-tired tray.
+This one in particular is great because I lined it with leftover wallpaper scraps.

 I hope you enjoyed my upcycled tray round up!
 Now I feel like hunting for new thrift store ones to upcycle!